Selling IPv4 Addresses? Here Are 3 Things To Consider First

 Compared to transferring IPv4 blocks and selling your assets, IP leasing is a more straightforward process and takes just a few days.
 After registering at IPXO and uploading your subnets, you can start monetizing and receiving your additional revenue from address sales almost immediately.

-The greatest benefit to joining the IPXO Marketplace is that you can secure a recurring income.
+The greatest benefit to joining the IPXO Marketplace is that you can set your own prices and secure a recurring income.
 Whereas if you decide to sell IPv4, you will only receive a one-time payment.

 In most cases, you don’t need to communicate with your Regional Internet Registry – which depends on your country – to lease IPs and receive additional funds.
 And you can use the funds acquired from IP monetization to invest and expand your business in other areas.

 Furthermore, if you lease your IPv4 blocks, you no longer need to worry about the management side.
-Our dedicated Abuse Prevention team works hard to mitigate IP abuse.
+Our dedicated Abuse Prevention team works hard to mitigate IP abuse and ensure abuse observability.

 Reap the benefits